Money Management Advice

 If you are in financial difficulty

-The first, and most important step, is to take control as quickly as possible and look for help even if you think you are going to be in a crisis situation.
+The first, and most important step, is to take control as quickly as possible.
+Look for help even if you think you are going to be in a crisis situation.

 You can get help with Foodbank voucher if you have a referral from a professional such a doctor, health visitor, social worker or police officer.
 Once you have a voucher, you can redeem a food parcel for three days' emergency food at a Foodbank.

-If you have a child who is 5 or under, you may get some help with food from your local children's centre.
+If your child is 5 or under, you may get some help with food from your local children's centre.

 Healthy Start Vouchers

-Use the 'do I qualify' checker to see if you qualify for Healthy Start Vouchers to help you buy basic food if you are pregnant or have a child under four years old.
+Use the 'do I qualify' checker to see if you qualify for Healthy Start Vouchers.
+These will help you buy basic food if you are pregnant or have a child under four years old.

 Utilities (gas, electric and water)